felix-yuxiang/University_Service_Center_App/README.md

 ## An application that helps students to select courses and TAs to grade students.

-University Service Center always strives to provide a welcoming, professional, and safe environment for all the students, parents, alumni, and faculty members.
-When I first became a freshman in *UBC*, I felt overwhelmingly stressful to look into and absorb all the information on the website in case I miss something important.
-However, *UBC* manages to render the whole process simple and straightforward by utilizing the descriptive and comprehensible entries as well as informative structures on the website.
-From my perspective as a current enrolled student, I just enjoy the experience using the websites.
-Thus, software engineers did an outstanding job on this, and it obviously deserves me to learn from them.
+University Service Center always strives to provide a welcoming, professional, and safe environment for all students, parents, alumni, and faculty members.
+When I first became a freshman at *UBC*, I felt overwhelmingly stressed to look into and absorb all the information on the website in case I missed something important.
+However, *UBC* manages to render the whole process simple and straightforward by utilizing descriptive and comprehensible entries as well as informative structures on the website.
+From my perspective as a currently enrolled student, I just enjoy the experience of using the websites.
+Thus, software engineers did an outstanding job on this, and they possess something that I should learn from.

 - *Why this project is of interest to you?*

 As for my personal project, it strikes me that it would be fun to figure out the mechanism behind the university service center, and the best way to understand something is to implement it.
 A wide range of people such as students and TAs can benefit from using my application.
 They would save a large amount of energy and time if this application is handy.
-Therefore, it is intriguing to build this project and share it on Github.
+Therefore, it is intriguing to build this project and share it on GitHub.
 - *What will the application do?*

-This application **aims** to mimic only a small portion of the behaviors which *UBC Student Service Center* exhibits such as registering courses.
+This application **aims** to mimic only a small portion of the behaviors which *UBC Student Service Center* exhibits such as registering for courses.
 In addition, the project is expected to modify and improve some functions provided by *UBC Student Service Center*.
-As a *UBC* student, you may experience the situation that you want to register a course, but you have not met the prerequisites.
+As a *UBC* student, you may experience the situation that you want to register for a course, but you have not met the prerequisites.
 That can be frustrating sometimes.
-In this application, a student who pursues a specific specialization can design his/her course pathways based on current registered courses instead of checking back and forth for prerequisites of each course.
+In this application, a student who pursues a specific specialization can design his/her course pathways based on currently registered courses instead of checking back and forth for prerequisites of each course.
 Also, you are able to save these pathways (course selections) according to your career plans.
 Some gadgets could be further implemented to improve the user experience.
 If you are identified as a teaching assistant rather than a student, you can grade students by a simple grade calculator.
-It is available to create a grading scheme for each of the student in the same class.
+It is possible to create a grading scheme for each of the students in the same class.
 These functions will make grading effective and efficient since TAs only need to type in the grades for each assignment and exam.
+All the courses can be easily scaped from the UBC archive by an HTML parser object.
 - *Who will use it?*

 This application targets current *UBC* students and TAs.
-It can be customized to refine students' experience when selecting optimal courses and TAs' counterpart when grading assignments.
+It can be customized to refine students' experience when selecting optimal courses and TAs' counterparts when grading assignments.

 Hopefully, this application will hone my software constructing skills (Java programming).